-Renting a car in Italy in 2024: all you need to know
+Renting a car in Italy in 2024: how to rent, where, necessary documents, tips, resources

 In a previous guide, we have talked about driving in Italy.